What is a reverse mortgage?

 - Your Social Security and Medicare benefits will not be affected.

 - Reverse mortgage lenders recover the loan amount, plus interest when the home is sold (because owners choose to move, or pass away*)

 - Your heirs can have the remaining portion of the equity after the loan is paid in full distributed between them pursuant to your instructions

 You will continue to own your home with a reverse mortgage*.
 However since you are no longer making monthly mortgage payments, the amount due on your home loan will grow over time.
 Basically you are borrowing against the equity, so it will decrease over time.

 Even though you don’t have mortgage payments, you will still be responsible for paying homeowner’s insurance and property taxes during the loan period.
 You are responsible for the upkeep and repairs to the home.
 In fact if you were to fail these requirements, the loan could become due, and you’d have to pay the loan in full.

 Do I qualify for a reverse mortgage?

 You have to be at least 62 years of age.
 The home that you live in must be your primary residence for most of the year.
 You must also own the home outright or have a low enough balance on the existing mortgage that it can be paid off from the proceeds of the reverse mortgage.

-Anyone who is listed on the title of the home applying for a reverse mortgage must be listed on the application.
-You are also required to attend a free HUD counseling session before signing the loan papers.
-You have the option to either go to the HUD counseling classes in person or over the phone.
+You are also required to attend a HUD counseling session before signing the loan papers.
+You have the option to either go to the HUD counseling session in person or over the phone.

 Does my home qualify for a reverse mortgage?